hyperledger-solang/solang/docs/running.rst

   or ``substrate``.
 The default is substrate.

 \\-\\-doc
-  Generate documentation for the given Solidity as a simple html page.
+  Generate documentation for the given Solidity files as a single html page.
 This uses the doccomment tags.
 The result is saved in ``soldoc.html``.
 See :ref:`tags` for further information.